NVIDIA-Merlin/HierarchicalKV/README.md

 - The `key_type` and `score_type` must be `uint64_t`.
 - The keys of `0xFFFFFFFFFFFFFFFC`, `0xFFFFFFFFFFFFFFFD`, `0xFFFFFFFFFFFFFFFE`, and `0xFFFFFFFFFFFFFFFF` are reserved for internal using.
+- The input keys of APIs should be unique in advance.

 ## Contributors